Blog

 If employment is terminated, contractual notice must be paid.

-Our Employment Law specialists support employers every day with complex absence and capability cases.
+Our Employment Law specialists support your business every day with complex absence and capability cases.
 We provide clear, commercial advice to help you manage risk, support your workforce and take defensible decisions with confidence.
 Where needed, we can also coordinate referrals to trusted occupational health partners.

-To discuss your specific situation and find out more about our fixed-fee support, call 0345 226 8393 or request your free consultation using the button below.
+To discuss your specific situation and find out more about our fixed-fee support, call 0345 226 8393.

 Related Content